 Consider Peer to Peer Lending Sites

-These are just four of the less common ways to help pay for college.
-If you find yourself just a little short, these might just help you get over the top.
+These are just four common ways to help pay for college.
+If you find yourself short, these might just help you get over the top.